zGabrielR1/riceautomata/README.md

 # RiceAutomata

-A powerful command-line tool for managing dotfiles and system configurations on Linux/Unix systems.
+A powerful command-line tool for managing dotfiles and system configurations on Linux/Unix systems, with enhanced automated installation capabilities.

 ## Installation